test6269/Chat_web_1/replit.md

 # Overview

-This is a real-time chat application built with a modern full-stack architecture.
+This is a fully functional real-time chat application called "Rudra Chats" built with a modern full-stack architecture.
 The application features a React frontend with a WhatsApp-inspired design and an Express.js backend with in-memory storage.
-Users can join chat rooms with a simple username/password authentication system and exchange messages in real-time through polling-based updates.
+Users can join the "Rudra" chat room with a simple username/password authentication system (password: "456") and exchange messages in real-time through polling-based updates.

+## Recent Changes (August 2, 2025)
+- Successfully implemented complete WhatsApp-inspired chat application
+- Fixed authentication context issues by restructuring component architecture
+- Created all missing UI components (Textarea, Alert, Label)
+- Implemented proper prop passing instead of context hooks for better stability
+- Real-time messaging with 3-second polling working perfectly
+- Join/leave notifications and online user counter functional
+- Mobile-responsive design with WhatsApp color scheme implemented

 # User Preferences